About special education teachers

 Special education teachers work directly with students.
 They also provide professional advice, support and mentoring to classroom teachers and other school support staff on:

-- catering for the range of different learning needs in classrooms
+- catering for a range of learning needs in classrooms

 - using the right equipment and resources to support learning needs